doomholderz/kemeny_ranking/README.md

 Run using `python3 kemenyranking.py Formula_One_1984.wmg` to create a potential ranking using the .wmg file provided.
 This will attempt to use simmulated annealing to produce a global optima for the ranking order of the competitors, based on edges and weights provided in the Formula_One_1984.wmg file.

-Rankings will be based on reducing the discrepancy of competitors ranks, and victories/losses contradicting the order of these ranks.
-This is based on [Kemeny ranking](https://en.wikipedia.org/wiki/Kemeny%E2%80%93Young_method)
+Rankings will be based on reducing the discrepancy of competitors ranks, and victories/losses contradicting the order of these ranks, and this method is based upon the [Kemeny method](https://en.wikipedia.org/wiki/Kemeny%E2%80%93Young_method)

 Outputted table example: